SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 }
 ```

-#### Example: Color coded group header with aggregates
+#### Example: Color coded group header with aggregate

 In the example below we have list with group headers formatted with group aggregates.

 ![Employee list grouped by City with formatted group header with Aggregates summary](../images/employee-formatted-group-header-aggregate-list-layout.png)

-In this example the `hideFooter` for `groupProps` is set to `true` to hide the group footer and the `@aggregates` array is used to display a summary in the group header.
+In this example the `hideFooter` for `groupProps` are set to `true`- to hide the group footer and the `@aggregates` array is used to display a summary in the group header.

 ```JSON
 {